 The Handyguys discuss the merits of renting versus borrowing versus buying tools.
 Being tool junkies, the Handyguys usually prefer to own their own tools but renting or borrowing makes sense if it is a one-time-use tool.
 What about borrowing?
 The Handyguys will lend certain tools to people and are not afraid to borrow tools either.

-Listen to their take on Borrowing etiquette.
-Oh, and you cant borrow Brian’s chainsaw but he will be glad to help you with some cutting tasks.
+Listen to their take on borrowing etiquette.
+Oh, and you can’t borrow Brian’s chainsaw but he will be glad to give advice on some cutting tasks.

 Remember, its not too late to enter the drawing for our EcoGlue and tool bag giveaway.
 The winner will be drawn and announced August 7th.
 To enter the drawing just subscribe to our email announcement of new shows.
 More details can be found in our Episode 25 show on glues.